Leander J. McCormick: Later life

 The 400-room hotel was advertised as "an absolutely fire-proof building and a finished hotel second to no other."

 The hotel featured ornate granite interiors decorated with marble statues, separate "gentlemen's smoking room" and "ladies dining room", and a room of boilers and dynamos to offer the latest technology: electric lights.
 It was ready in time for the 1893 World's Columbian Exposition.
 At the time of his death in 1900, he had extensive holdings in downtown Chicago, and a stock farm in Lake Forest, Illinois.

 McCormick donated funds for a refracting telescope to the University of Virginia.
 The telescope and building are known as McCormick Observatory and opened in 1885; the telescope was the largest in the U.S. and second largest in the world when completed.

 Personal life

 On October 22, 1845, at age 26, McCormick married Henrietta Maria Hamilton at her parents' homestead, Locust Hill, in Rockbridge County.
-Henrietta was the daughter of John Hamilton (1789–1825).
+Henrietta was the daughter of John Hamilton (1789–1825) and Elizabeth McNutt Hamilton (1794-1871) whose brother was Mississippi Governor Alexander Gallatin McNutt.
 Together, Henrietta and Leander were the parents of four children: